CommunityOfCoders/Inheritance-2020/VJTICONNECT_SOFTWARE_CHASERS.md

 ### Team name: SOFTWARE CHASERS

 ## Team members
-* Member-1:SAMINA ATTARI - sameenaattari7860@gmail.com
+* SAMINA ATTARI - sameenaattari7860@gmail.com
-* Member-2:VRIDDHI GUPTA - vriddhigupta898@gmail.com
+* VRIDDHI GUPTA - vriddhigupta898@gmail.com
-* Member-3 KRISHNA ASHER- krishnaashar20@gmail.com
+* KRISHNA ASHER- krishnaashar20@gmail.com
-* Member-4 SHREYANSH SHARMA- shreyansh238hwr@gmail.com
+* SHREYANSH SHARMA- shreyansh238hwr@gmail.com

 ## Mentors
-* Mentor-1 ATHARVA THORE
+* ATHARVA THORVE
-* Mentor-2 SEJAL AGGRAWAL
+* SEJAL AGGRAWAL

 ## Project Description
 * Outline of the Project: This projects concentrates on the latest updates about the academic and extracurricular activities of VJTI.It also helps you caculate your CGPA and  helps you to connect with your teachers through a virtual classroom.